js216/State-evolution/README.md

      in the `numpy` format.
 Four such files are already provided in the directory [matrices](https://github.com/js216/State-evolution/tree/master/matrices)

+   - `field_str` a list of six strings, each defines the Python code to run to generate the corresponding field component as a function of time `t` and fixed/scannable parameters (as defined in the next few fields)

    - `scan_param` and `scan_range`, giving the parameter that is to be scanned over